rbagg/foundonchat/blog/network-effect-strategy.md

 permalink: /blog/network-effect-strategy.html
 ---

-In 2025, Australian tourism businesses face fierce competition for travelers' attention.
+In 2025, Australian tourism businesses face fierce competition for travellers' attention.
 AI chatbots like ChatGPT, Claude, and Perplexity are reshaping how people discover destinations.
-The network effect strategy is Part 1 of FoundOnChat's two-part system, amplifying your visibility by connecting your business with others through real referral relationships.
+The network effect strategy is Part 1 of FoundOnChat's two-part system.
+It amplifies your visibility by connecting your business with others through real referral relationships.

 **Note:** Network Effects work best when combined with Part 2 (AI-Optimised Content).
-For the complete system, see [our methodology](../our-methodology.html).
+For the complete system, see [our methodology](../our-methodology/).

 ## What is the Network Effect?

 The network effect occurs when a product becomes more valuable as more people use it.
-In tourism, this translates to partnerships between complementary businesses—like a Barossa Valley winery teaming up with a local restaurant and hotel.
+In tourism, this translates to partnerships between complementary businesses.
+Think Barossa Valley winery teaming up with a local restaurant and hotel.

-When travelers ask ChatGPT "Plan a wine tour in Margaret River with dining and accommodation," AI systems prefer recommending businesses that work together as a complete package.
+When travellers ask ChatGPT "Plan a wine tour in Margaret River with dining and accommodation," AI systems prefer recommending businesses that work together as a complete package.

 **Critical: These must be real referral relationships.** Fake partnerships with just link exchanges don't work.
 Partners need to actually refer customers, coordinate marketing, and track results.